Letting go – what is it?

 When something inside says: now.

-There are moments when something inside pulls back to catch up.
+There are moments when something within withdraws to catch up.
 As if the inner self needs the silence to hear itself again.

-To feel, free from demands, free from resistance and at one's own pace.
+To feel, free from demands, free from resistance, and at its own pace.

-In such moments, breathing can begin to change on its own, almost imperceptibly.
+In such moments, the breath can begin to change on its own, almost imperceptibly.

-So that the body remembers the feeling of being able to breathe freely from tension.
+Because the body remembers the feeling of breathing freely from tension.

-And sometimes, in the midst of the simplest things, the words can come:
+And sometimes, in the midst of the utterly simple, the words can come:

-“I have to take it one day at a time.”
+“I can take one day at a time.”

 Like something still.

-Just as a soft gesture inwardly, saying that things can be as they are right now.
+Just a soft inward gesture, saying that it's allowed to be as it is right now.

 In the quiet space between inhalation and exhalation, what has been tense can begin to loosen.